Ratio Analysis Tutorials

 - Or, Net Margin = $30,000 / $245,000 * 100 = 12.25%.

-From the above calculation, we can find that the net margin of Uno Company is 12.25%.
+From the net profit margin example, we can find that the net margin of Uno Company is 12.25%.
 If we compare this net margin with the net margin of companies under similar industry, we will be able to make an interpretation about whether the net margin of Uno Company is good enough.

 Net Profit Margin of Colgate